The Company of Women (Singh novel): Plot summary

 Mohan Kumar is an Indian student.
 He wins a scholarship to Princeton University in the United States, where he soon develops a reputation for having an unusually large penis.
-He loses his virginity to Jessica Brown, a beautiful black woman, and sleeps with dozens of other people, including older Pakistani woman Yasmeen Wanchoo.
+He loses his virginity to Jessica Brown, a beautiful black woman, and sleeps with dozens of other people.

 Mohan later returns to India, becomes wealthy, and settles into married life.
 But his passion for women continues undiminished, despite his marriage to a "nagging and ill-tempered" wife.
 He is unfaithful during his marriage, and once they separate, he places a classified ad, offering to pay women to sleep with him.

 His sexual exploits from then on are unusual and varied.
 His partners include his ever-obliging maid, Dhanno, and Tamilian Marry Joseph, "a dark, plump woman in her thirties" who is a nurse to Kumar's son.
 Joseph propositions Shakti Kumar with the words, "Saar, one life to live, not to waste it on a drunkard husband.
 You agree?"; he agrees.
 Mohan's other partners include Sarojini Bhardwaj, a professor of English; Molly Gomes, a masseuse from Goa who was "not only as an incarnation of sensual impulse, but also as a mistress of sexuality"; and Susanthika Goonatilleke, Sri Lankan diplomat.